mikebaldi/Idle-Champions/AddOns/IC_BrivGemFarm_Performance/SETTINGS.md

 * **ResetZoneBuffer**: 0-2000 (41 is default)
 By default, the script assumes you do not want to do early stacking with Briv and that if you go 41 levels beyond your stack zone, you have your modron reset area incorrectly set.
 If this is not the case, you can change this value to increase the number of zones the script will go waiting for modron reset after stacking before manually resetting.
 Since there is an area cap of 2000, setting this to 2000 effectively disables it.

+* **RestoreLastWindowOnGameOpen**: 0 / 1
+You can enable or disable whether the script will try to switch focus back to the last active window immediately when the game opens.

 * **WindowXPositon**:0
 This option allows you to set where the gem farm script will appear horizontally across your screen.
 0 is default and is the far left of the screen.
 If you have HiddenFarmWindow set to 1 there is no reason to change this.